 The campus is divided into east and west sections.
 Signage throughout the campus makes clear which direction you are going.
 Signs along the main circumferential drive list groups of buildings and highlight the nearest parking lot.
 Individual buildings are clearly identified with large green-and-white signs.

 Visitors to campus Monday through Friday (including holidays) may purchase a daily parking permit or park at the parking garage, Visitor Paid Lot or at a parking meter.
 Daily parking permits for the surface lots are available for $6 per day.
-Parking from 5 p.m.
-Friday until midnight Sunday is free.
+Parking in surface lots from 4 p.m.
+Friday until 7 a.m.
+Monday is free.

-Parking permits may be purchased at the Information Booth at the main entrance to the University and also at the Parking Services Office, room G-8 of the Couper Administration Building, from 9 a.m. to 4 p.m., Monday through Friday, or at the New York State University Police, room G-35 of the Couper Administration Building, 24 hours daily.
+Parking permits may be purchased at the Information Booth at the main entrance to the University and also at the Parking Services Office, room G-9 of the Couper Administration Building, from 9 a.m. to 4 p.m., Monday through Friday, or at the New York State University Police, room G-35 of the Couper Administration Building, 24 hours daily when Parking Services is closed.

 Hourly parking is available at the Visitor Paid Lot across from Bartle Library and in the parking garage behind the Couper Administration Building.
 Rates are $1 per hour with a maximum rate of $6 per day.